mykola216/sht/wp-content/plugins/woo-order-export-lite/readme.txt

 6. You can select orders to export.

 == Changelog ==

+= 1.3.0 - 2017-04-11 =
+* The plugin is compatible with Woocommerce 3.0
+* Display warning message if user interface fails to load
+* Update Select2.js to fix some user interface problems
+* Fixed fields "Order Tax" and "Subtotal" (uses Woocommerce functions to format it)

+= 1.2.7 - 2017-03-17 =
+* Portuguese and French translations were added.
+Thanks to contributors!
+* Added new field "Order amount without tax"
+* Added new product field "Quantity (- Refund)"
+* Added tab "Help"
+* Added some UI hooks
+* Fixed bug in filter by Taxonomies
+* Fixed bug in filter by Shipping Methods (disabled for Woocommerce earlier than  2.6)
+* Fixed field "State Full Name" (html entities removed)
+* Skip **deleted products** during export
+* Removed word "hack" from PHPExcel source

 = 1.2.6 - 2017-02-02 =
 * Added new filter "Filter by coupons"